-C is a high-level structured oriented programming language, used in general-purpose programming, developed by Dennis Ritchie at AT&T Bell Labs, the USA between 1969 and 1973.
+C is a mid-level structured oriented programming language, used in general-purpose programming, developed by Dennis Ritchie at AT&T Bell Labs, the USA between 1969 and 1973.

 Some Facts About C Programming Language